 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR Amortization is included as finance costs in the Statement of Profit and Loss.
+The EIR amortisation is included as finance costs in the statement of profit and loss.